|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Lat 36° 3' 58N Long 120° 22' 10E Tsingtao is located at an elevation of 52' / 15m in Shandong Province in China.
 Prewar and during World War II, known by the German spelling "Tsingtao".
 Borders Tsingtao Harbor to the west.
 Today known as Qingdao.

-Surveyed by the Germans during May 1897, and identified this harbor as a strategically important.
-Occupied by the Germans, China conceded the area the following year, as part of the Kiautschou Bay Concession.
-Administered the area by the Imperial Department of the Navy (Reichsmarineamt) as a base for the Navy's Far East Squadron.
-Starting in January 1898 based marines of III Seebataillon.
+During May 1897 the Germans surveyed this area and identified Tsingtao Harbor as strategically important and occupied.
+The next year, China conceded the area as part of the Kiautschou Bay Concession.
+Administered the area by the Reichsmarineamt (Imperial Department of the Navy) as a base for the Far East Squadron.
+Starting in January 1898 based Marines of III Seebataillon.

 During World War I, in the 1914 the British Navy attacked and ally Japan occupied Tsingtao and the surrounding area during the Siege of Tsingtao.
 After the war, the Allies failed to restore Chinese rule to the area and triggered the May Fourth Movement that led to Chinese control of the city being restored during December 1922.

 During the 1920s until the Sino-Japanese war, US Navy warships and submarines based in the Philippines operated from Tsingtao during the summer to patrol the Chinese coast.